South Carolina Scaffolding Accident Attorney

-If you or someone you love has been injured in a scaffolding accident in South Carolina, please don’t hesitate to contact Joe and Martin Law Firm for help.
+If you or someone you love has been injured in a scaffolding accident in South Carolina, please don’t hesitate to contact Joe and Martin Injury Attorneys for help.
 Our scaffolding accident attorneys have the knowledge and experience necessary in dealing with these, as well as all types of construction accident.
 We can help you process your accident claim in a timely an precise manner and assist you with all medical and legal matters along the way.
 To discuss the specifics of your case with one of our dedicated legal team members, call us toll-free today at (843) 357-8888.
 Let us help you get your life back on track.

 Scaffolding Accident Statistics

 According to the U.S. Department of Labor, scaffolding accidents injure about 5,000 people and kill more than 60 each year.
 Most cases involve violations of OSHA safety standards, including: